Geostorm: Production

 As Dean Devlin explained climate change to his daughter Hannah, she asked why a machine could not be built to fix that.
 Devlin went on to imagine such a thing, and how it could be used for evil purposes.
 As he struggled to develop his script, he asked the help of Paul Guyot, specially to write the brother dynamics.
 In 2013, Skydance Productions purchased the filming rights.
 After Skydance's distributing partner Paramount Pictures put the project into turnaround, Geostorm was pitched and accepted by Warner Bros.
 Pre-production began on July 7, 2014.
 With an initial budget of $82 million, principal photography began on October 20, 2014, in New Orleans, Louisiana, and lasted through February 10, 2015.
 Filming began on Loyola Avenue on the first day.
 Some NASA scenes were filmed at a NASA Rocket Factory in New Orleans in November 2014 and January 2015.

 After poor test screenings in December 2015, $15 million reshoots were conducted in Louisiana in early December 2016, under new producer Jerry Bruckheimer, writer Laeta Kalogridis and director Danny Cannon.
 Winnick's role was recast with Julia Denton during reshoots, while new characters were added into the script.

 Marketing

 On October 16, 2017, Warner Bros. released a promotional video on its YouTube channel.
 In the video, a New York taxicab outfitted with hidden cameras drives onto a street apparently affected by an ice storm, much to the shock of its unwitting passengers.

 Release

 The film was originally set for release on March 25, 2016, but in August 2014, Warner set this date for the release of Batman v Superman: Dawn of Justice instead.
 On December 11, 2014, WB shifted its live-action animated film Mowgli to 2017 and gave its previous date from March 25, 2016, then October 21, 2016, to Geostorm.
 In September 2015, the studio again moved back the film from October 21, 2016, to January 13, 2017.
 In June 2016, the studio announced the release had been moved back from January 13, 2017, to October 20, 2017.
 The film had an IMAX 3D release.

+The theme song for the Japanese release is "Dinosaur" by B'z.